 The Impact of de novo Design

-Discovering new protein folds has been a cornerstone of de novo
+New protein folds have been a cornerstone of de novo

 , not shown).
-These new folds are the basis from which new enzymes are created, such as proteins that help fight off viral infections (3r2x
+These new folds are the basis from which new enzymes are created, such as proteins that help fight off viral infections (7jzl

 designed proteins than ever before.

 An engineered Diels-Alderase enzyme (left) and an enzyme modified with Foldit (right).
 The designed loop (pink) stabilizes the ligand (green), increasing catalytic activity.Download high quality TIFF image

 Tools developed for de novo

 protein design have also been very effective for structure prediction and optimization.
 Three examples are listed here.
 Using structure optimization, scientists engineered an efficient PET depolymerase (6tht